-Figure 4-3-4 Interface Counters page screenshot
+Figure 4-3-4 Interface Counters Page Screenshot

 Object Description Received Octets The total number of octets received on the interface, including framing characters.
 Received Unicast The number of subnetwork-unicast packets delivered to a higher-layer protocol.
-Packets Received Nuknown The number of packets received via the interface which were discarded because Unicast Packets of an unknown or unsupported protocol.
+Packets Received Unknown The number of packets received via the interface which is discarded because of Unicast Packets an unknown or unsupported protocol.
 Received Discards The number of inbound packets which were chosen to be discarded even though Packets no errors had been detected to prevent their being deliverable to a higher-layer protocol.
-One possible reason for discarding such a packet could be to free up buffer space. • Transmit Octets The total number of octets transmitted out of the interface, including framing characters. • Transmit Unicast The total number of packets that higher-level protocols requested be transmitted Packets to a subnetwork-unicast address, including those that were discarded or not sent. • Transmit Nuknown The total number of packets that higher-level protocols requested betransmitted Unicast Packets to a subnetwork-unicast address, including those that were discarded or not sent. • Transmit Discards The number of inbound packets which were chosen to be discarded even though Packets no errors had been detected to prevent their being deliverable to ahigher-layer protocol.
+One possible reason for discarding such a packet could be to free up buffer space. • Transmit Octets The total number of octets transmitted out of the interface, including framing characters. • Transmit Unicast The total number of packets that higher-level protocols requested is transmitted Packets to a subnetwork-unicast address, including those that were discarded or not sent. • Transmit Unknown The total number of packets that higher-level protocols requested is transmitted Unicast Packets to a subnetwork-unicast address, including those that were discarded or not sent. • Transmit Discards The number of inbound packets which is chosen to be discarded even though no Packets errors have been detected to prevent from being delivered to a higher-layer protocol.
 One possible reason for discarding such a packet could be to free up buffer space.
-Received Multicast The number of packets, delivered by this sub-layer to a higher (sub-)layer, which Packets were addressed to a multicast address at this sub-layer.
+Received Multicast The number of packets, delivered by this sub-layer to a higher (sub-) layer, is Packets addressed to a multicast address at this sub-layer.

-Received Broadcast The number of packets, delivered by this sub-layer to a higher (sub-)layer, which Packets were addressed to a broadcast address at this sub-layer.
-Transmit Multicast The total number of packets that higher-level protocols requested betransmitted, Packets and which were addressed to a multicast address at this sub-layer, including those that were discarded or not sent.
-Transmit Broadcast The total number of packets that higher-level protocols requested be transmitted, Packets and which were addressed to a broadcast address at this sub-layer, including those that were discarded or not sent.
+Received Broadcast The number of packets, delivered by this sub-layer to a higher (sub-) layer, Packets addressed to a broadcast address at this sub-layer.
+Transmit Multicast The total number of packets that higher-level protocols requested is transmitted Packets and is addressed to a multicast address at this sub-layer, including those that were discarded or not sent.
+Transmit Broadcast The total number of packets that higher-level protocols requested is transmitted, Packets and addressed to a broadcast address at this sub-layer, including those that were discarded or not sent.